 Viewing ADHD as a form of social control

+It is vital to understand why are fewer African American children with ADHD treated with medication and its impact.
 The participants of one study of African-American caregiver perspectives of ADHD were found to view the diagnosis of ADHD as a form of social control.
 Researchers suggested that a lack of trust in healthcare professionals contributes to pharmacological disparities and this outlook of ADHD.
 The researchers suggested that culturally-based ADHD treatment disparities should be addressed with a patient-centered approach to ADHD management.
 Exploring knowledge, beliefs, and misgivings about the treatment and diagnosis of ADHD can help promote shared decision-making, provide better patient education, and pursue acceptable treatment modes.